 To prevent burns, do not microwave baby's bottle.
 Many microwaves heat unevenly, creating "hot spots" in your baby's formula that can burn your baby's mouth.
 Instead, warm the formula by running warm tap water over the bottle or submerging the bottle in a bowl of warm water.
+Shake the bottle well.
 Make sure you test the temperature on your hand or wrist before feeding it to your baby.

 Keep your hot water heater's thermostat at no higher than 120 degrees Farenheit.